ryukau/OfflineLimiter/README.md

   -h [ --help ]                         Show this message.
   -v [ --verbose ]                      Show processing status.
   -p [ --prompt ] arg                   Answer and skip prompt when value is
-                                        set.
-Value must be "yes" or "no".
+                                        set to "yes" or "no".
 Otherwise, prompt will show up.
   -m [ --memory ] arg (=1)              Memory warning threshold in GiB.
 When
                                         estimated memory allocation exceeds
                                         this value, prompt will show up.
   -i [ --input ] arg                    Input audio file path.
   -o [ --output ] arg                   Output audio file path.
+  --precise                             When specified, FFT up-sampling is used
+                                        instead of FIR polyphase up-sampling.
+                                        FFT up-sampling requires large amount
+                                        of memory that is multiple of input file size and up-sampling ratio.
   -a [ --attack ] arg (=0.0013333333333333333)
                                         Attack time in seconds.
   -s [ --sustain ] arg (=0.0013333333333333333)